Water Quality in the State of Idaho

 Idaho is one of the most water-rich states in the United States of America, with more than 95,000 miles of rivers, streams, lakes and reservoirs.
 While Idaho may have an abundance of available surface water, only 5% of this water is used as potable water.
 95% of tap water supplied to Idaho residents comes from groundwater.
 The reason for this is simple; not only is Idaho rich with surface water, but it also has a great amount of water stored below ground in aquifers.
 Groundwater is much less susceptible to contaminates, which make it less expensive to treat.
 With less contaminates, it is much easier (and cheaper) to bring the water up to EPA drinking standards.

 Idaho water is considered slightly hard.
 The average water hardness for the Idaho resident is around 128 PPM.
 The highest hard water number comes from Pocatello at 350 PPM, the city with the softest water is Lewiston with 17 PPM.
 Boise water is 108 PPM and is considered hard according to the USGS water hardness measures.
 Residents of Bosie might ask themselves if the need a water softener with a hardness of 108 PPM?
 No, they don't need a water softener because a better option is a water conditioning device like a HydroFLOW Pearl Plus.

-For more information on water hardness in specific cities, please see table below.
+For more information on water hardness in specific cities, please see table below

 PPM = Parts Per Million